minjiezhang-usc/CRSSANT/README.md

 The output files from CRSSANT are gathered in four folders:

-•	alignments_classsify: created at step of classify alignments
+•	*alignments_classsify*: created at step of classify alignments

-•	alignments_statistics: created at step of classify alignments
+•	*alignments_statistics*: created at step of Segment and gap statistics

-•	alignments_DGs: created at step of DGs assembly
+•	*alignments_DGs*: created at step of DGs assembly

-•	alignments_TGs: created at step of TGs assembly
+•	*alignments_TGs*: created at step of TGs assembly

 ## 4.1 alignments_classsify